GeoSensorWebLab/gsw-chef/README.markdown

 These cookbooks *could* have been separated into individual git repositories.
 I chose not to as there is only one sys admin/developer (me) at the moment and one repository is less overhead.

+## Why I Avoid SuperMarket Cookbooks

+Chef SuperMarket has many publicly available cookbooks that can be re-used for great functionality.
+Unfortunately many are out of date and barely supported or even abandoned.
+Some may not support more recent OS releases, or work with the latest version of Chef.
+Some of the maintainers have moved on to other projects, or are no longer employed at the same company/organization.
+Sometimes major releases have major API changes that I don't have time to implement.

+For those reasons I have found it easier to install and configure software in your own cookbooks, especially for really small teams.
+This also means new developers will not have to look up external cookbook APIs to understand what a cookbook in this repository is doing.

 ## License

 See each cookbook for individual licensing. *If* no license is specified, then Apache 2.0 is assumed.